-The April 24, 2024 document production by COPA undermines any privilege assertion made by the CCSAO.
-This production contains records that memorialize COPA's interviews of Adduci where she discloses and outlines the CCSAO's reasoning and rationale regarding its agreement to vacate almost two dozen convictions, all of which have now become a part of these Coordinated Pretrial Proceedings.
+Documents produced by COPA undermine any privilege assertion made by the CCSAO.
+These documents memorialize COPA's interviews of Adduci where she discloses and outlines the CCSAO's reasoning and rationale regarding its agreement to vacate almost two dozen convictions, all of which have now become a part of these Coordinated Pretrial Proceedings.
 These interviews demonstrate that any claim of privilege has been waived, not only in those cases, but for all other cases the CCSAO reviewed, agreed to vacate, and are now part of these Coordinated Pretrial Proceedings.
 For the reasons set forth below and in Defendant Officers' Response to the CCSAO's Motion, Dkts.
-567, 568, this Court should find that the CCSAO has waived any claimed privilege, permit inquiry into why the CCSAO took the documents before they were produced to all parties in this litigation.
+567, 568, this Court should find that the CCSAO has waived any claimed privilege, permit inquiry into why the CCSAO took the positions it did on Watts-related cases,7 and deny the CCSAO's Motion.